 purchase, it is no more question to ask for a standard exchange...

 these positive and negative experiences, nowadays there are two ways

 to select a tube amplifier, for short the expensive and the cheap

 one; in other words selecting high or low quality tubes.
 Let's explain

-U.S. companies.
-But for some years similar tubes but twice, three
+among others U.S. companies.
+But for some years similar tubes but twice,

 in Russia and eastern states.